adilkadivala/adilkadivala/README.md

-🌐 I am a passionate MERN Stack Developer ,and actively excleing  my skills through building and contributing in Full-Stack Development to build scalable, high-performance solutions.
+🌐 I am a passionate MERN Stack Developer ,and actively excelling my skills through building and contributing in Full-Stack Development to build scalable, high-performance solutions.

 💡 My technical journey has equipped me with a solid foundation in front-end and back-end technologies, eager to embrace new challenges.
 I thrive in environments where learning and creating something extraordinary are at the core.